keras-team/keras-applications/README.md

 Keras Applications is compatible with Python 2.7-3.6 and is distributed under the MIT license.

-## Performances
+## Performance

-- The top-k errors were obtained using by Keras Applications with **TensorFlow backend** on **ImageNet validation set** and may slightly differ from the original ones.
-The crop size is 224x224 for all but 331x331 for NASNetLarge, 299x299 for InceptionV3, InceptionResNetV2, Xception.
+- The top-k errors were obtained using Keras Applications with the **TensorFlow backend** on the **2012 ILSVRC ImageNet validation set** and may slightly differ from the original ones.
+The input size used was 224x224 for all models except NASNetLarge (331x331), InceptionV3 (299x299), InceptionResNetV2 (299x299), and Xception (299x299).
   * Top-1: single center crop, top-1 error
   * Top-5: single center crop, top-5 error
   * 10-5: ten crops (1 center + 4 corners and those mirrored ones), top-5 error